Stani2980/FullStackJSExamNotes/README.md

 ---
 - *this* in JavaScript and how it differs from what we know from Java/.net.
+>*this* mainly points to the global object in JS.
+Where as in Java it point to the instance of the current object in question.
+When making objects/classes *this* points to that class.
+If a property function of a class takes a callback, that callback has to be binded to the object's "this" or using a arrow function witch under the hood binds *this*.
+Lexical scoping used by arrow functions is defined by inner functions scoping.
+Which means arrow functions work in classes/object.
+*Coding example: this.js*
 ---
 - Function Closures and the JavaScript Module Pattern
+>The way that JavaScript works, we cannot make "real objects" thus we need to use closures.
+Functions enwraped in other functions have the scope pointing to their parent, thus we can "save" data that way inside an object.
+*Coding example: closures.js*

 ---
 - Immediately-Invoked Function Expressions (IIFE)
+>Functions that will be imideatly executed, thus the content wont be available in the global scope, and variables inside wont be hoisted.
+*Coding example: IIFE.js / closures_IIFE*

 ---
 - JavaScripts Prototype
+>Prototyping can be used to add new functions to existing Classes/Objects, such as Array or self made objects.
+*Coding example: prototypes.js*

 ---
 - User defined Callback Functions (writing your own functions that takes a callback)
+>Functional programming witch allows us to create functions that run other functions *Coding example: mapFilterReduce.js*

 ---
 - Explain the methods map, filter and reduce